Honu Byron 10’6 SUP

 Cons

-- Would like to see the front cargo area extended or moved up toward the nose for more cargo and deckpad space
+- Would like to see the front cargo area extended or moved up toward the nose for more cargo and deck pad space.

 When Justin first stood up on the Honu Byron 10’6 All-rounder for our testing, he only had one thing to say: ‘wow’.
 In my time here working at SUPBoardguide, I’ve never seen a board render him speechless.
-Usually he’s firing away his thoughts for the review at warp speed and I struggle to get everything down on paper, so the respite that Byron provided was more than welcome.
+Usually, he’s firing away his thoughts for the review at warp speed and I struggle to get everything down on paper, so the respite that Byron provided was more than welcome.

 Since that first day, Honu’s Byron has continued to impress us and everyone else we’ve dragged out to give it a try.
-It’s light but rigid, un-cluttered but functional, compact but accommodating, maneuverable but tracks well, quick but stable, so on and so forth; I’m clearly still trying to wrap my head around how well this board fits the definition of ‘all-rounder’.
+It’s light but rigid, uncluttered but functional, compact but accommodating, maneuverable but tracks well, quick but stable, and so on and so forth; I’m clearly still trying to wrap my head around how well this board fits the definition of ‘all-rounder’.

-The bottom line is that the Honu 10’6 Byron is a performance focused all-around iSUP option that rises above the pack when it comes to innovative lightweight build quality, stiffness, stability, maneuverability and speed.
+The bottom line is that the Honu 10’6 Byron is a performance focused all-around iSUP option that rises above the pack when it comes to innovative lightweight build quality, stiffness, stability, maneuverability, and speed.
 Because this 10’6 by 32” SUP is only 4.7” thick, it has more of a hardboard-like feel on the water than other 6” thick all-around SUP options.

 We think the Honu Byron 10’6 would be great for paddlers who

-- Are between a 110-230 lb weight range (paddlers above this range would enjoy the Honu Fairlight 10’9)
+- Are between a 110-240 lb weight range

 - Want a lightweight all-around that doesn’t sacrifice rigidity and performance